 There is an old church in Wengen Village which is a great vantage point to get some photos of the village and surrounding mountains.

-Getting back to Lauterbrunnen Valley is very easy, just jump back on the yellow train from Wengen to Lauterbrunnen, disembarking at the train station.
+Getting back to the valley is very easy, jump back on the yellow train from Wengen, and disembarking at the train station.

-Wengen to Männlichen hike is another one of the best activities in Lauterbrunnen, where an upward trail leaves from Wengen via the Eiger Ultra Trail.
-The full hike is 4.9 km that takes roughly 2-hours past some of the best scenery we’ve come across in the Lauterbrunnen region.
+Wengen to Männlichen hike is another one of the best activities where an upward trail leaves from Wengen via the Eiger Ultra Trail.
+The full hike is 4.9 km which takes roughly 2 hours past some of the best scenery in the region.

-The route, however, is steep, and narrow, and may not be the best hike in Lauterbrunnen for beginners.
+The route, however, is steep, and narrow, and may not be the best hike for beginners.

-Männlichen is one of the newer cable car routes to be included on the Jungfrau Travel Pass as a stop between Grindelwald, Wengen and Grund, and it is possible to just start at Männlichen Cable Car Stop for the final stretch known as The Männlichen Royal Walk.
+Männlichen is one of the newer cable car routes to be included on the Jungfrau Travel Pass as a stop between Grindelwald, Wengen, and Grund, and it is possible to start at Männlichen Cable Car Stop for the final stretch known as The Männlichen Royal Walk.

-There’s a nice crown at the top, and this Lauterbrunnen hike (or upward stroll really) is only around 20-minutes at the most walking there and then less back.
+There’s a nice crown at the top, and this hike (or upward stroll really) is only around 20 minutes at the most walking there and then less back.
 But many people will do similar where they take the cable cars to Männlichen before walking a more leisurely downhill route back to Wengen.

 There is also an alternative option from Männlichen with a hike to the pass at Kleine Scheidegg (1-hour 30 minutes) before following the downhill trek from Kleine Scheidegg (2-hours 30-minutes) back to Wengen.
-Again, this is a ridiculously scenic route and one of the best things to do in Lauterbrunnen.
+Again, this is a ridiculously scenic route and one of the best things to do.

 Contributed By: Allan Wilson – It’s Sometimes Sunny in Bangor.

-If you are a thrill-seeker looking for the ultimate experience and the best views of the valley then this activity is one of the best things to do in Lauterbrunnen!
+If you are a thrill-seeker looking for the ultimate experience and the best views of the valley then this activity is one of the best things to do.

 The experience will cost you around $190 and can be booked online in advance.
-The experience lasts for around 1 hour and 30 minutes where you can expect to take in all of the aerial views of breathtaking Lauterbrunnen.
+The experience lasts for around 1 hour and 30 minutes where you can expect to take in all of the aerial views.

 CHECK PRICES → PARAGLIDING IN LAUTERBRUNNEN

-This day trip from Lauterbrunnen takes you on the cogwheel train to the highest train station in Europe in Jungfraujoch.
-It’s definitely not to be missed on your list of things to do in Lauterbrunnen.
+This day trip takes you on the cogwheel train to the highest train station in Europe in Jungfraujoch.

-The tour starts at 7:50 am and returns to Lauterbrunnen at 1:20 pm.
-Included in the tour is a round-trip transfer from Lauterbrunnen train station to Jungfraujoch, where you’ll complete your Alpine ascent by cogwheel train.
+The tour starts at 7:50 am and returns at 1:20 pm.
+Included in the tour is a round-trip transfer from the train station to Jungfraujoch, where you’ll complete your Alpine ascent by cogwheel train.

 This day tour costs around $170 and it’s best to book online with Klook before your trip.